Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6870 should theoretically be quite a bit faster than the Radeon HD 7770 in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 6870 should theoretically be quite a bit better than the Radeon HD 7770 in general. (explain)

-Texel RateThe Radeon HD 6870 is quite a bit (about 26%) more effective at texture filtering than the Radeon HD 7770. (explain)
+Texel RateThe Radeon HD 6870 is quite a bit (approximately 26%) more effective at texture filtering than the Radeon HD 7770. (explain)

-Pixel RateThe Radeon HD 6870 will be a lot (about 80%) better at anti-aliasing than the Radeon HD 7770, and also should be capable of handling higher screen resolutions better. (explain)
+Pixel RateThe Radeon HD 6870 should be much (approximately 80%) more effective at AA than the Radeon HD 7770, and capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison